Food Assistance

 Market Match Flyer (English & Spanish)

-Free Food Distribution Locations, Food Pantries and Meal Sites
+Free Food Distribution Locations, Food Pantries, and Meal Sites

-Free School Meals in SLO County
+Free Summer Meals for Kids in SLO County

 Women Infants & Children (WIC)

-Meals for Seniors
+Food for Seniors

 Meals that Connect has meal service centers throughout San Luis Obispo County.
 Free meals are served Monday-Friday, 12 - 1 pm for individuals aged 60+.
-Call 805-541-3312 or visit mealsthatconnect.org for more information.
+Call (805) 541-3312 or visit mealsthatconnect.org for more information.

 Return to the Nutrition Education - CalFresh Healthy Living homepage